SaaS

 Secure and enforce policy for GitHub

-Give cnspec access using a personal access token and an environment variable
+Give cnspec access using a personal access token

-Create a GitHub personal access token
+Step 1: Create a GitHub personal access token

 cnspec needs a personal access token to scan a GitHub organization, public repo, or private repo.
 The token's level of access determines how much information cnspec can retrieve.